ds4dm/ecole.ai/about.md

 ---

 <p class="message">
-Ideaology of École
+Ideology of École
 </p>

-Learn more and contribute on [GitHub](https://ds4dm/ecole).
+Learn more and contribute on [GitHub](https://github.com/ds4dm/ecole).

 ## Setup

-Thanks for reading!